dom-wright/websockets_chatapp/README.md

 # 💬 Websockets Chatapp 💬
-Presenting my group chat application!
-It is built using the python websockets library (server-side) with a HTML, CSS/Bootstrap5.2 and JavaScript front-end.
+Presenting my group chat application.
+It is built using the python websockets library (server-side) with an HTML, CSS/Bootstrap5.2 and JavaScript front-end.
 Give it a go!

 ## Instructions